isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-overview.md

 1. [Submit the ad to FreeWheel](freewheel-submit.md)

-    The ad must be approved before it will run.
+    The ad must be submitted and approved before it runs.

 1. [Check the ad submission status](freewheel-check-status.md).